-There are 26 here and 7 more here but I'm running out of steam!
+There are 26 here and 7 more here

 We pull our characters from a myriad of situations.
 Sometimes we stitch them together like Frankenstein’s monster – a little from one person, something else from another until a character emerges.
 Other times we combine two or three people we know really well, into one.
 Then there’s the character that makes themselves up; you know the ones.
 They download into your head and there’s nothing you can do to stop them.
 They are born like children with fully realized personalities.
 They may even have built-in catch phrases and drive specific cars.
 Those are the fun ones, the ones that you can’t fight off the page.
 No matter how much you try to bury them, they keep knocking on the inside of your skull until you let them out.
 I have one such character but this blog is not about him because characters such as those need no help, save for our discipline in getting them onto the page.
 This blog is about the first type of character, the one that’s stitched together like a patchwork quilt.

 The other day I was purchasing plants from a nursery.
 A simple task.
 As a woman who worked there helped load them into my car she stated an observation.
 “You drive a Yaris, you get better gas mileage than a Prius.”
 The woman next to us had just pulled up in a Prius and the woman speaking to me showed unbridled disdain for the other car.

 Now there are a few ways I could have proceeded.
 I could have simply said, “Yes, thank you.” thus agreeing with the obviously opinionated woman and our conversation would have been over.